Adrian-Bostrom/StudyZone/README.md

 18. Head to the main page of canvas, login, enable kortvy/cardview.

+19. Insure that you are completely logged in, so your profile is visibly logged in at the top of the page.

-19. Enter the web extension and press "ENTER THE ZONE".
+20. Enter the web extension and press "ENTER THE ZONE".

-20. If successful, folders in database with the user info should get populated.
+21. If successful, folders in database with the user info should get populated.

 If you don't get anything, retry
 ---------------------------------------------------------------------------------------
 Setup frontend:

-21. Go to "StudyZone-main\website" directory using terminal.
+22. Go to "StudyZone-main\website" directory using terminal.

-22. Write in terminal: npm i
+23. Write in terminal: npm i

-23. Write in terminal: npm run dev
+24. Write in terminal: npm run dev